-Claritin is yet another kind of oral antihistamines that is sold over the counter and is safe for dogs.
+Claritin is yet another kind of oral antihistamine that is sold over the counter and is safe for dogs.
 But, as is the case with all other made-for-human drugs, you should talk to your vet before administering it.

 Can Dogs Take Claritin: Loratadine for Dogs

 You’ll find this drug sold under its brand name (Claritin) and under a generic.
-The name of the main active component in it is Loratadine.
+The name of main active component in it is Loratadine.
 Make sure to look for other hidden ingredients when buying a generic.

-Zyrtec vs. Claritin for Dogs: Which Is Best for Your Pup!
+Zyrtec vs. Claritin for Dogs: Which Is Best for Your Pup?

 The tricky thing about allergies is that every dog reacts in a different way.
 This means that just because one particular drug worked on one dog, it doesn’t mean it will on another.
 Because of this, we can’t say for sure which of the two antihistamines will work best on your dog.